 March 7: The Montour Falls Library will host a support group for individuals who have a intolerance to gluten.
 This group will meet once a month on the first Thursday of each month at 1:00.
 All are welcome to and share information and help each other find solutions to this health issue.

-March 13: ”Song and Story with Lisa Fernandez from 3:30 to 4:30 PM in the library.
-Once a month Lisa Fernandez of Compost Theater brings an hour of rhyming and silly songs to the After School Program at the Library with her little blue ukulele.
+March 13: ”Song and Story with Lisa Fernandez” on March 13, 2013 3:30 PM – 4:30 PM in Montour Falls Library.
+Once a month Lisa Fernandez of Compost Theater will bring a hour of rhyming and silly songs to the After School Program at the Library with her little blue ukulele.

 Every Monday and Wednesday: The Montour Falls Memorial Library’s Historic Resource Room is open for research from 9 to 12 or by appointment.
 For more information, please call Carol Fagnan at 594-2062.

-“Open Sketch” will be hosted by local self taught artist John Hunt.
-3:00 every week – open to all ages and levels.
+Every Tuesday: “Open Sketch” at the Montour Falls Library will be hosted by John Hunt, a local self taught artist.
+3:00 every week and open to all ages and levels.
 Please bring your own supplies and drop by.
 546-2338

-Every Thursday: Infant Lap Time at 10:30 AM.
+Every Thursday: Infant Lap Time at the Montour Falls Library at 10:30 a.m.
 A program designed for newborns and up including music, stories and sharing of information and resources for new parents.

 Every Saturday: Family Story Time at the Montour Falls Library at 10:30 is a weekly Story Time designed for reading, socializing, and resources for families within the community.
 Open to children of all ages.